 Atlantic Gulf segment

-Williams Partners placed five major Transco expansion projects into service in 2017: Virginia Southside II, Gulf Trace, Hillabee Phase 1, the New York Bay expansion, and the Dalton expansion.
+Williams Partners placed five major Transco expansion projects by the end of 2017.
+They include Virginia Southside II, Hillabee Phase 1, Gulf Trace, Dalton Expansion, and New York Bay Expansion.